TimChinye/SAD-Complaint-Management-System/task_1_design/SADD_Report.md

 ### 3.5 Security Design

 Security is a foundational pillar of the CMS, addressing the critical requirements of a multi-tenant, enterprise-grade platform.
-Our approach is multi-layered, encompassing authentication, authorization, and data isolation.
+Our approach is multi-layered, encompassing authentication, authorisation, and data isolation.

 #### 3.5.1 Authentication

 Authentication is the process of verifying a user's identity.
 Our system employs a sophisticated and flexible authentication strategy, as detailed in our ADRs.

 *   **Primary Mechanism (Stateless JWTs):** As decided in ADR-008, the system will use stateless JSON Web Tokens (JWTs) for all API authentication.
 After a user successfully logs in, the Authentication Service issues a short-lived, cryptographically signed JWT.
-This token is then passed in the `Authorization` header for all subsequent requests to any microservice.
+This token is then passed in the `Authorisation` header for all subsequent requests to any microservice.
 Each service can independently and performantly verify the token's signature without needing to contact a central session store, which is ideal for our scalable, distributed architecture.

 *   **Federated Identity (SSO):** To meet the security and usability expectations of our enterprise tenants, we will support federated identity via the OpenID Connect (OIDC) protocol, as outlined in ADR-009.
 This allows tenant employees to authenticate using their existing corporate credentials (e.g; Microsoft 365, Google Workspace).
 This not only provides a seamless Single Sign-On (SSO) experience but also delegates complex security policies, such as Multi-Factor Authentication (MFA), to the tenant's trusted Identity Provider.

 *   **Password Security:** For users authenticating directly with the CMS (like Consumers or tenants not using SSO), passwords will be securely stored using a strong, salted, one-way hashing algorithm like bcrypt, as required by NFR-04.
 The secure password reset mechanism is detailed in ADR-003.

-#### 3.5.2 Authorization (RBAC)
+#### 3.5.2 Authorisation (RBAC)

-Authorization is the process of determining what an authenticated user is allowed to do.
+Authorisation is the process of determining what an authenticated user is allowed to do.
 We will implement a Role-Based Access Control (RBAC) model to enforce the principle of least privilege.

 *   **Role Definitions:** Users will be assigned one of the primary roles defined in the system.
 Each role has a specific set of permissions that dictate its capabilities.
-These roles and permissions are embedded within the user's JWT upon login, allowing for stateless authorization checks at the API gateway or within each individual microservice.
+These roles and permissions are embedded within the user's JWT upon login, allowing for stateless authorisation checks at the API gateway or within each individual microservice.

-*   **Tenant Data Segregation:** The most critical authorization rule is the enforcement of multi-tenancy, as decided in ADR-006.
+*   **Tenant Data Segregation:** The most critical authorisation rule is the enforcement of multi-tenancy, as decided in ADR-006.
 The `tenant_id` is a primary claim within every user's JWT.
-Every API request and database query that accesses tenant-specific data **must** be filtered by the `tenant_id` from the token.
+Every API request and database query that accesses tenant-specific data must be filtered by the `tenant_id` from the token.
 This ensures that a user, regardless of their role, can never see or modify data belonging to another tenant.

 The initial set of roles and their high-level permissions are defined as follows: